-Opera House - Oslo Theaters and Performance
+Opera House in Oslo

 The Oslo Opera House is an architectural wonder that appears to rise up from the water.
 Home of the Norwegian National Opera and Ballet, the Oslo Opera House is located in the city’s Bjørvika district at the head of Oslojford bay.